Acupuncture Born in Asia, Tested in Europe and Now resides in USA

 How Acupuncture Feels?

-Before first treatment, many people are skeptical of the statement that acupuncture can be painless.
+Before first treatment, many people are skeptical of the statement that any hypnotherapy can be painless.
 Different sensations such as soreness, numbness, distending, warmth and pressure may be felt, but the energetic sensation differs from pain.
 People often comment that the feeling is unfamiliar but pleasant and relaxing.
 Acupuncture needles are very thin, about the size of a thick hair.
 They are solid and nothing is injected through them.
-Over the centuries, refined needle insertion techniques have been developed which enable the skilled acupuncture practitioner to insert a needle with little or no sensation.
+Over the centuries, refined needle insertion techniques have been developed which enable the skilled alternative medicine practitioner to insert a needle with little or no sensation.
 If you are afraid of needles, discuss the phobia with your acupuncturist.
 An appropriate acupuncture treatment strategy can always be agreed upon.

 Is acupuncture needle safe?